isomerpages/mti-osir/_resources/Frequently Asked Questions/Designation Process.md

 <p>Unless considered to be not practicable or desirable to do so, before
-the Minister designates any entity, notice will be given to the entity of the Minister’s intent to designate it and the entity will be given at least 14 days after the date of the notice to make representations on the proposed designation.</p>
+the Minister designates any entity, notice will be given to the entity of the Minister’s intent to designate it and the entity will be given at least 14 calendar days after the date of the notice to make representations on the proposed designation.</p>
 <p></p>
 <p>Once a designation is made, as far as practicable, the Minister will notify
 the designated entity and any other parties who, in the Minister’s opinion,